Dollar steady before US inflation report, US-China tariff deadline

 PHOTO

-LONDON - The U.S. dollar was little changed on Monday before Tuesday's deadline for Washington and Beijing to strike a tariff deal and a key U.S. inflation report that could help determine whether the Federal Reserve lowers borrowing costs next month.
+The U.S. dollar was consolidating on Monday before Tuesday's deadline for Washington and Beijing to strike a tariff deal and a key U.S. inflation report that could help determine whether the Federal Reserve lowers borrowing costs next month.

-Cooling inflation could cement bets for a cut next month but if signs emerge that U.S. President Donald Trump's tariffs are fuelling price rises it might keep the Fed on hold for now.
+Cooling inflation could cement bets for a cut next month, but if signs emerge that U.S. President Donald Trump's tariffs are fuelling price rises, that might keep the Fed on hold for now.

 "It's important to note ahead of tomorrow's data that the bar for a hawkish surprise is higher," said Francesco Pesole, FX strategist at ING.